Transitivity in wreath products with symmetric groups: Existence results

 \section{Existence results}

 In this section, we give a simple construction of $t$-designs in $C_r\wr S_n$ using $t$-designs in~$S_n$ and orthogonal arrays.
 This construction is reminiscent of constructions of designs in permutation groups using Gelfand pairs, see~\cite{BanNakOkuZha2022} and~\cite{Ito2004} for general groups,~\cite{MarSag2007} for~$S_n$, and~\cite{ErnSch2022} for~$\GL(n,q)$.
-For a Gelfand pair $(G,H)$, such constructions use designs in $H$ and $G/H$ to construct designs in $G$.
+For a Gelfand pair $(G,H)$, such constructions use designs in $H$ and $G/H$ to construct designs in~$G$.
+We also present an application of our results to the well-known prime power conjecture for finite projective planes.

-It is well-known that $(C_r\wr S_n,S_n)$ is a Gelfand pair (since $C_r$ is abelian) whose corresponding association scheme is the Hamming scheme $H(n,r)$ (see \cite[Example 2.1]{BanIto1984}).
-The point set of $H(n,r)$ is $(C_r\wr S_n)/S_n$, which we identify with $C_r^n$.
-An \emph{orthogonal array} of strength $t$, or simply a \emph{$t$-design}, in $H(n,r)$ is a non-empty subset $D$ of $C_r^n$ such that the restriction of $D$ to any $t$ positions contains every element of $C_r^t$ exactly $\abs{D}/r^t$ times.
-The number $\abs{D}/r^t$ is called the \emph{index} of the orthogonal array.
+It is well-known that $(C_r\wr S_n,S_n)$ is a Gelfand pair (since $C_r$ is abelian) that has applications to parking functions (see \cite{AkeCan12} for details).
+It also gives rise to an association scheme.
+The point set of this scheme is $(C_r\wr S_n)/S_n$, which we identify with $C_r^n$.
+We do not need to analyse this association scheme further but we remark that orthogonal arrays with $n$ columns and $r$ symbols can be interpreted as subsets of this scheme.

-In what follows, we identify the elements of $C_r\wr S_n$ with pairs $(y,z)$, where $y\in C_r^n$ and $z\in S_n$.
-The following result is immediate. \begin{proposition} Let $Y$ be a $t$-design in $S_n$ and let~$D$ be an orthogonal array of strength $t$ in $H(n,r)$.
+In what follows, we identify the elements of $C_r\wr S_n$ with pairs $(y,z)$ where $y\in C_r^n$ and $z\in S_n$.
+The following result is immediate. \begin{proposition} Let $Y$ be a $t$-design in $S_n$ and let~$D$ be an orthogonal array of strength $t$ with $n$ columns and $r$ symbols.
 Then

 is a $t$-design in $C_r\wr S_n$. \end{proposition} \begin{proof} Note that there are constantly many elements $(g,y)$ which map a $t$-tuple $((c_1,i_1),\ldots,(c_t,i_t))$ with all $i_k$ pairwise distinct to another $t$-tuple of this type. \end{proof} The special case that $Y=S_n$ in Proposition~\ref{pro:iterative_construction} was also stated by Ito~\cite[Section~8]{Ito2004} in a more general context.